- Orientation Guide Application and Selection Process

 - Information Meetings

 We encourage you to attend an information meeting to learn more about being an Orientation Guide, ask questions, and pick up an application.
-Information meeting dates are:
+Information meetings will be held in January and February.

 Attending an information meeting is not required to apply.